erik-sv/encypher-ai/docs/package/getting-started/installation.md

 EncypherAI has the following core dependencies:

+- `cryptography`: For Ed25519 digital signatures and key management
 - `rich`: For formatted terminal output in demo scripts
 - `requests`: For HTTP client functionality in API examples
 - `python-dotenv`: For environment variable management